 Can you vacuum artificial turf?

-There are specific vacuums on the market for artificial grass.
-Using a standard indoor vacuum can easily damage artificial lawns.
+There are specific artificial grass vacuums on the market for artificial turf.
+Using a standard indoor vacuum can easily damage artificial grass.

-Garden vacuums are a lot gentler and will be able to pick up dust and debris, without damaging the fibres.
+A garden vacuum will be a lot gentler and will be able to pick up dust and debris from artificial grass without damaging its fibres.